 The roofer should also offer a warranty on their work, in case something unexpected goes wrong.
 Even the best professionals – in any profession – make mistakes or encounter unforeseen circumstances.
 A quality roofer, as in any industry, will offer a warranty to ensure that even if something goes wrong, you will still, in the end, receive a quality product.

 It is recommended that discerning consumers ask the following questions when interviewing a professional roofer:

 Does the roofer use subcontractors?

 If the answer is no, wonderful!
 You’ve already met and spoken with the person who will be performing the labor, so you know the laborers involved and (hopefully) feel confident in their abilities.
 If, however, the roofer uses subcontractors, you should ask for information on those workers, as well.
 Has the roofer used them before?
-Which of the jobs you inspected were completed by said subcontractors?
-Are they, too, insured?
+Which of the jobs did said subcontractors complete?
+Do they, too, have insurance?
 Everything you’d want to know about your roofer, you want to know about the subcontractors, as well.
 Remember, you need to protect yourself and your property.

 Do you have references?

 Hopefully, you were already able to ascertain this information from the jobs you inspected from the professional roofer or roofers you’re interested in.
 However, on the chance that you’re considering using a young or new roofer who may not have many jobs under his or her belt yet, make sure that there are some profession – or even personal – references that you can call that will attest to the professionalism of the roofer you’re planning to hire.